ikoyfman/Network-Scan-Tool/README.md

 ### network_scan
-This function is designed to ping a range of address or a particular hostname.
+This function is designed to ping a range of address or a particular hostname. network scan uses subprocess Popen.
+Depending on the size of the subnet it will break it into chunks.
+Maximum chunk size will be 256 due to subprocess spawning processes.
+After 256 you would need to change maximum allowed files opened

 ```
 ping = network_scan("172.217.7.0","24") # must be in CIDR notation